 Info

-Studio Elana Schlenker is a design practice lead by (yes, you guessed it) Elana Schlenker.
-Our aim is to do the work we love every day—make stuff we’re proud of—with people who want to do the same thing.
+We are a design practice led by (yes, you guessed it) Elana Schlenker.
+Our aim is simple: make work we love every day with people who want the same thing.

 Our specialty is not having one.
-Our projects span branding and art direction, interactive design, packaging, print, environmental, and product design.
+We move fluidly between branding and art direction, interactive work, packaging, print, and experiential design.
 Sometimes we do a bit of naming, copywriting, and strategy, too.

-To paraphrase America’s most venerated boy band: We don’t care who you are, where you’re from, what you do as long as you’re passionate about design and collaboration.
+To paraphrase the ’90s’ most venerated boy band: We don’t care who you are, where you’re from, what you do as long as you’re passionate about design and collaboration.
 (Disclosure: the Backstreet Boys are not our clients.)

 Street cred

+We have been recognized by AIGA, Center for Architecture, The One Club for Creativity, Paris Photo-Aperture Foundation Photobook Awards, the Society for News Design, and The Society of Publication Designers, among others.
 Our work has been exhibited internationally and is held in collections like the Museum of Modern Art and the National Art Library at the Victoria & Albert Museum.
-We have been recognized by the Center for Architecture, Paris Photo-Aperture Foundation Photobook Awards, and the Society for News Design.
-We have also been featured extensively in print and online media (if you’re into that kind of thing, just Google us).
+We have also been featured extensively in print and online media (if you’re into that kind of thing, Google us).

 Extra credit